AldoSuba/docs.buf.build/docs/bsr/remote-generation/migration-guide.md

 # Remote generation migration guide

-Several changes have been made to the plugins hosted on the BSR and the remote generation features.
+Several changes have been made to the remote generation features of the BSR.
 This guide walks you through the changes and exactly what you need to update.

+Updated documentation can be found here:

+- [Hosted plugin execution][bsr-hosted-plugins]
+- [BSR npm registry][npm-registry]
+- [BSR go module proxy][go-proxy] ???????????????

 ## Disable plugin uploads